 SoftBank Vision Fund head's pay doubled last year despite massive losses

-INTERNATIONAL - SoftBank Vision Fund’s head, Rajeev Misra, saw his total pay for the past business year more than double to 1.6 billion yen ($15 million), even as the fund’s underperformance pushed SoftBank to a record $13 billion operating loss.

-The figure was second only to renumeration for SoftBank Group Corp Chief Operating Officer Marcelo Claure, which rose 17 percent to 2.1 billion yen.
+The figure was second only to renumeration for SoftBank Group Corp <9984.T> Chief Operating Officer Marcelo Claure, which rose 17% to 2.1 billion yen.

-While offering big pay packets to foreign executives, compensation for Chief Executive Masayoshi Son was 209 million yen, a 9% decline compared to a year earlier, a SoftBank filing showed.
+While offering big pay packets to foreign executives, compensation for CEO Masayoshi Son was 209 million yen, a 9% decline compared to a year earlier, a SoftBank filing showed.

 A key architect of the disastrous WeWork investment, vice chairman Ron Fisher who was the group's most highly paid executive in the previous business year, saw his renumeration slashed 80% to 680 million yen.
 COO Claure has become WeWork's executive chairman as SoftBank restructures the startup.

-Together with Mitsubishi UFJ Financial Group and Sumitomo Mitsui Financial Group, borrowing climbed by more than 1 trillion yen to 2.45 trillion yen.
+Together with Mitsubishi UFJ Financial Group Inc <8306.T> and Sumitomo Mitsui Financial Group Inc <8316.T>, borrowing climbed by more than 1 trillion yen to 2.45 trillion yen.

-SoftBank’s deteriorating performance has forced Son into a programme of asset sales, including a 1.25 trillion yen monetisation of Alibaba shares, to fund buybacks and shore up the group’s balance sheet.
+SoftBank's deteriorating performance has forced Son into a programme of asset sales, including a 1.25 trillion yen monetization of Alibaba shares, to fund buybacks and shore up the group's balance sheet.

 Earlier this month Son told investors in May that tech unicorns have plunged into the "valley of the coronavirus".Reuters